 North Stradbroke Island Tour

 After picking you up from your accommodation we drive to Cleveland to barge on the ferry to North Stradbroke Island.
 The boat trip takes about 45 minutes and gives a good view of Moreton Bay.

-We start our trip on the island by visiting two art galleries.
-The first one is Delvene Cockatoo-Collins her gallery.
+We start our trip on the island by visiting the art gallery of Delvene Cockatoo-Collins.
 Delvene is a local artist, who enjoys working with natural materials and has built up an interesting body of work.
-The second one is the Island Arts Gallery in Dunwich.
-This gallery displays the work of local artists.

 On our way to Point Lookout, we will stop at Myora Springs; a small creek leading into the surrounding mangroves.

 In Point Lookout, we enjoy the spectacular coastal views on the North Gorge Walk.
 The walk follows a well-trodden loop path and is suited for all levels of fitness.
 We will take our time to spot and photograph the wildlife, both land and sea.

 From June till October, the humpback whales migrate along the island and can be spotted from the North Gorge Walk.
 Below the cliffs, many species of dolphins, rays, and marine turtles swim and forage in the ocean waters.
 The birdlife is very diverse at different seasons.
 On land, we will spot the Eastern Grey Kangaroos who graze the grassy headlands.